TheNumbat/thenumbat.github.io/cmu.md

     - Keenan is great (again), and in this class especially, his slides, diagrams, and animations are very elegant.
 They're used to teach this content all over the world.
     - Light workload: one moderate problem set + one short programming assignment every 2 weeks.
 - ☆ 15-410: Operating System Design and Implementation
-    - Infamous for being the highest pure workload class in CS.
+    - Infamous for being the highest straight workload class in CS.
 It really is a ton of work, but maybe not quite as much as people say.
-    - The staff will not make design decisions for you or debug your code; you must learn to design, test, evaluate, and debug a substantial project, from scratch, yourself.
+    - The staff will not make design decisions for you or debug your code&mdash;you must learn to design, test, evaluate, and debug a substantial project, from scratch, yourself.
-    - I found that most of the work is debugging - if you're not an effective debugger, this course will make you become one.
+    - I found that most of the work is debugging&mdash;if you're not an effective debugger, this course will make you become one.
     - You need to be able to work well with your partner.

-**Workload:** moderate but heavy during OS project weeks.
+**Workload:** moderate, but heavy during OS project weeks.

-**Notes:** as you can see, everything this semester has a star.
-All are highly recommended.
-Coronavirus made everything a bit crazy, but PnC &amp; DDG finished more or less normally and, while I don't think OS changes were handled/communicated well, the kernel got completed and end-of-semester work was reduced.
-Finally, also note that OS is not recommended as a first systems elective (esp. as a sophomore), and I'm going to agree with that unless you had enough systems experience that you found 15-213 easy.
+**Notes:** as you can see, everything this semester has a star&mdash;all are highly recommended.
+Coronavirus made everything a bit crazy, but PnC &amp; DDG finished more or less normally, and, while I don't think OS changes were handled/communicated well, the kernel got completed and end-of-semester work was reduced.
+Also note that OS is not recommended as a first systems elective (especially as a sophomore), and I'm going to agree with that unless you had enough systems experience that you found 15-213 easy.

 ## Summer 2020
 - Apple: GPU software intern